grasses/Tampering-Detection-and-Localization/README.md

 # Reliablity Fusing Map (RFM)

-​This repository is implementation of "Image Tampering Detection and Localization via CNN-Based Reliablity Fusing Map (RFM)".
+This repository is implementation of "Image Tampering Detection and Localization via CNN-Based Reliablity Fusing Map (RFM)".
 The main contributions are summarized as follows  (1) obtaining higher accuracy; (2) reducing computational complexity of clustering; (3) improving localization fineness from 64 x 64 to 32 x 32.

 <br>